wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/index.rst

 The following components will be installed:

-- The Wazuh server, including the Wazuh manager as a single-node cluster, the Wazuh API and Filebeat OSS.
+- The Wazuh server, including the Wazuh manager as a single-node cluster and the Wazuh API.

-- Elastic Stack, including Open Distro for Elasticesearch as a single-node cluster, Open Distro for Kibana and the Wazuh Kibana plugin.
+- Elastic Stack, including Open Distro for Elasticesearch as a single-node cluster, Filebeat and Open Distro for Kibana including the Wazuh Kibana plugin.

 To protect the data in the Elastic Stack the certificates will be deployed using the `Search Guard offline TLS tool <https://docs.search-guard.com/latest/offline-tls-tool>`_.
 The guide will also refer to the section explaining how to secure communication between the Wazuh API and the Wazuh Kibana plugin.
 In addition, in order to use the Wazuh Kibana plugin properly, the extra Elasticsearch roles and users will be added.